adaltas/node-nikita/docs/content/usages/conditions.md

 ## `if`

-Condition the execution of the [actions' handler](/current/action/handler) to a user defined condition interpreted as `true`.
+Condition the execution of the [action handlers](/current/action/handler) to a user defined condition interpreted as `true`.

 When the `if` value is: